KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church.md

 ![](google-maps-and-trends/google-trends-united-methodist-church-wichita-hutchinson.png)

+### Church Decline

+This is not exclusive to Kansas.

 ## Jesus and John Wesley, Social Pioneers

 Maybe the United Methodist Church need look no further than [social network](http://en.wikipedia.org/wiki/Social_network) pioneers Jesus and John Wesley for inspiration.